Spicy Sugared Cashews

 - 1 egg white, at room temperature

 - 2 teaspoons water

-- 3 cups roasted cashews (if you use lightly salted nuts, decrease the salt in recipe)
+- 3 cups cashews, roasted (if you use lightly salted nuts, decrease the salt in the recipe)

 - 1 teaspoon kosher salt

 - 2 teaspoons ground cinnamon OR

 - Preheat oven to 300º.
 Line a rimmed baking sheet with parchment paper and set aside.

 - In your stand mixer (may be done with a hand mixer or whisk), beat egg white and water till foamy (you do not want the whites to get white like when making meringues).

 - Add the cashews and mix till they're well coated.